microsoft/vscode-spell-check/README.md

 ## Update Log

+### 0.9.1
-### 0.9.0 Changed English URI for checking as previous one stoped working.
+Changed English URI for checking as previous one stoped working.
 Replaced teacher module to speed up adoption of new URI.
 Moved change history to [CHANGELOG](CHANGELOG.md).
+Fix for error on empty document well when toggling - thx [DonJayamanne](https://github.com/DonJayamanne).